 Other fees and information to keep in mind about applying for trademarks:

 You keep hearing “per class” which means that if you want your trademark to belong to several different categories, you’re going to have to pay more.
-For example, if you file within the “cosmetics and cleaning products” class, a different company within the “paper and printed material products” class could legally use the same brand name.
+For example, if you file within the “cosmetics and cleaning products” class (see cleaning business), a different company within the “paper and printed material products” class could legally use the same brand name.

 Each component that you want to trademark will require a separate application with a separate fee.
 For example, if you want to trademark your brand name, logo, and slogan, you’re going to need to complete three applications and pay three distinct application fees for each component.